Reference

 4. No same-variable label disjunction — WHERE n:A OR n:B on one variable is rejected (introspect with describe_label instead).

-5. Indexed text operators (CONTAINS / STARTS WITH / ENDS WITH) are allowed only on the .name property.
+5. Indexed text operators (CONTAINS / STARTS WITH / ENDS WITH) are allowed only on the .name property; on any other property the server returns an EXACT_MATCH fix.

 6. No unanchored scans on large labels — anchor the MATCH on an indexed value.